jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-14.md

 Every September, the DOE shall issue a declaration of all the remote and Unviable Areas that cannot be served by a Distribution Utility within the following three (3) years.
-The declaration shall be consistent with the PDP and made in consultation with the NEA and Distribution Utilities.
+The declaration shall be consistent with the PDP and made in consultation with the NEA and DUs.
 The remote and Unviable Areas specified in the declaration shall be open for participation by qualified third parties.
 Section 4.
 Determination of Qualified Third Parties.